mohaseeb/raspberrypi3-opencv-docker/README.md

     my_pi_opencv_img \
     python /save_video.py
 ```
-The captured video will be written to file named output.avi in the current
+* The captured video will be written to file named `output.avi` in the same directory from which the command was executed.
-directory.
 ## References
 [OpenCV](https://opencv.org/)
 <br>[Blog post on installing OpenCV 3 on Raspberry Pi](https://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/)